Commitment Gap via Correlation Gap: Relating CICS and BCS

-We next prove a counterpart of Theorem~\ref{lemma:semi-online-implies-mc-cics} for general CICS.
-In particular, we show that approximations of semi-online algorithms against the {\em ex ante} optimum extend to approximations for the CICS via committing algorithms.
+Next, we prove a counterpart of~\Cref{lemma:semi-online-implies-mc-cics} for general CICS.
+In particular, we show that approximations of one-sided semi-online algorithms against the {\em ex ante} optimum extend to approximations for the CICS via committing algorithms.